How to Break a Weight Loss Plateau

 • You've been in a deficit for an extended period

-Before changing anything, verify that your deficit is real.
+Before changing anything, verify your deficit is real.

 For one full week: